AlicenJoyHenning/DamageDetective/README.md

 [**Jump to the DamageDetective website**](https://alicenjoyhenning.github.io/DamageDetective/)

 Damaged cells are an artifact of single-cell RNA sequencing (scRNA-seq) data formed when cells succumb to stress before, or in the process of, being sequenced.
-In consequence, the gene expression data captured does not reflect the cells in a biologically viable state.
-Continuing an analysis with damaged cells compromises its reliability as functionally relevant variability in gene expression is indistinguishable from that contributed by the damaged artifacts.
-Filtering damaged cells is therefore an essential step in scRNA-seq quality control (QC).
+As a result, the captured gene expression no longer reflects biologically viable cells.
+Continuing analysis with damaged cells compromises its reliability, as functionally relevant variability becomes indistinguishable from that caused by damage.
+Filtering damaged cells is therefore an essential component of scRNA-seq quality control (QC).

 Current approaches filter damage according to deviations in cell-level QC metrics.
 This outlier-based detection assumes viable cells follow a unimodal distribution where deviation is synonymous with damage.
-However, this assumption fails in the context of heterogeneous scRNA-seq data, where QC metrics such as mitochondrial proportion and library size exhibit cell type specific distributions, and risks introducing a filtering bias relative to cell type abundance.
-More recent methods address this by assessing deviations within distinct distributions independently.
+However, this assumption fails in heterogeneous scRNA-seq data where QC metrics like mitochondrial proportion and library size vary by cell type, risking filtering bias based on cell type abundance.
+Recent methods address this by assessing deviations within distinct distributions independently.
 This, however, assumes all distinct distributions are associated with viable cell populations and risks leaving abundant damage undetected.
-Ultimately, current filtering approaches are controlled by statistical definitions of deviation which do not always align with the biological manifestation of damage.

 `DamageDetective` takes a different approach, rather than detecting damage by measuring the extent to which cells deviate from one another, it measures the extent to which cells deviate from artificially damaged profiles of themselves, simulated through the probabilistic escape of cytoplasmic RNA.
-This is inspired by the approach of `DoubletFinder`—a high-performing tool for filtering doublets, another prominent scRNA-seq artifact.
-Like `DoubletFinder`, principal component analysis is used to compute the proximity of true cells to sets of artificial cells, each with a known level of damage.
-The damage level of the set to which a true cell shows the highest proximity is assigned to the cell as a score ranging from 0 to 1, reflecting the proportion of cytoplasmic RNA loss in the artificial set.
-This score forms the main output of `DamageDetective` and provides an intuitive scale for filtering damage that is standardised across cell types, sample origin, and experimental design.
+This is inspired by the approach of `DoubletFinder`—a high-performing tool of another prominent scRNA-seq artifact.
+Like `DoubletFinder`, principal component analysis is used to compute the proximity of true cells to artificial cells in the form of a proportion of nearest neighbours of artificial origin (pANN).
+This ranges between 0 and 1 and reflects the likelihood that a cell is damaged, providing an intuitive scale for filtering damage that is standardised across cell types, sample origin, and experimental design.

-`DamageDetective` accepts count matrices, `Seurat` or `SingleCellExperiment` objects, and alignment files ([package tutorials](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html)).
+`DamageDetective` accepts count matrices, `Seurat` or `SingleCellExperiment` objects, and alignment files ([package tutorials](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html)) as input.
 Though implemented in R, `DamageDetective` provides output that is platform-agnostic and can be integrated into any existing single-cell analysis workflow.

 <br>